Get ready to update, because Google Drive dies next March

 If you're among the hundreds of millions of people using Google Drive to synchronize files across your PCs and phones, be warned: you've now got three months to install its replacement.

-Google announced in July that it's replacing Google Drive with Backup and Sync, which does the same thing as Google Drive but slurps in more files.
+Google announced in July that it's replacing the Google Drive software for personal computers with Backup and Sync, which does the same thing as Google Drive but slurps in more files.
 On Thursday, Google detailed its transition plan, saying it'll stop supporting Drive on Dec.
 11 and shut it down completely on March 12, 2018.

 The new approach lets Google's software synchronize files you've stored on your desktop or your documents folders and make all your photos part of Google Photos, too.